-We consider the direction to the Directed Participant was a direction to unbind a constraint acting on the output of the Generating Unit.
-On this basis, Synergies does not regard the direction as a direction for other services and we consider that the Directed Participant did not "provide services under the direction" as required by 3.157A(a)(1).
-On this basis, we conclude that no compensation is payable to the Directed Participant.
+We consider the direction to the directed participant was a direction to unbind a constraint acting on the output of the generating unit.
+On this basis, Synergies does not regard the direction as a direction for other services and we consider that the directed participant did not "provide services under the direction" as required by 3.15.7A(a1).
+On this basis, we conclude that no compensation is payable to the directed participant.
 Our reasoning can be summarised as follows:

-- A direction to a generator to reduce its output to zero and disconnect to stop a constraint acting upon that generator from binding should not be regarded as a direction to provide "other services"; - For generators participating in the dispatch process, the set of constraint types that can validly form the basis of a direction regarded as a "dispatch instruction" is limited by clause 3.8.1(b); - The system strength constraint SA_ISLE_STRENGTH_LB is of a type that may not be accommodated in the set of constraint types listed in 3.8.1(b), although it is expressly identified as a requirement that AEMO must ensure is met as part of maintaining system security as per clause 4.2.6(g); - For a non-scheduled generating unit, a direction of the type in question should not be interpreted as a dispatch instruction and, therefore, a wider set of constraint types could be validly considered by AEMO as it considered giving the direction; - the Generating Unit is to be regarded as having been constrained off because the constraint in question was of a type provided for within the system security framework of Chapter 4 of the NER; and - Given the above, the direction should not be regarded as a direction to provide services and, therefore, the Directed Participant is not entitled to compensation as a result of the direction.
+- A direction to a generator to reduce its output to zero and disconnect to stop a constraint acting upon that generator from binding should not be regarded as a direction to provide "other services"; - For generators participating in the dispatch process, the set of constraint types that can validly form the basis of a direction regarded as a "dispatch instruction" is limited by clause 3.8.1(b); - The system strength constraint SA_ISLE_STRENGTH_LB is of a type that may not be accommodated in the set of constraint types listed in 3.8.1(b), although it is expressly identified as a requirement that AEMO must ensure is met as part of maintaining system security as per clause 4.2.6(g); - For a non-scheduled generating unit, a direction of the type in question should not be interpreted as a dispatch instruction and, therefore, a wider set of constraint types could be validly considered by AEMO without resulting in the direction being characterised as a direction for services;

+- the generating unit is to be regarded as having been constrained off because the constraint in question was of a type provided for within the system security framework of Chapter 4 of the NER; and - Given the above, the direction should not be regarded as a direction to provide services and, therefore, the directed participant is not entitled to compensation as a result of the direction.

-Synergies is issuing this draft report on 22 January 2020.
-The Directed Participant, the Directed Participant has been notified of our draft determination the reasons for our conclusion and the compensation payable.
+Synergies is issuing this final report on 3 March 2020.
+The Directed Participant has been notified of our final determination, the reasons for our conclusion and the compensation payable.